Arizona Rules of Family Law Procedure

-7. Respondent.
-A respondent is any opposing party other than the petitioner.
+(2) A “respondent” is any opposing party other than the petitioner.

-11. Witness.
-A witness is a person whose declaration under oath or affirmation is received as evidence for any purpose, whether such declaration is made on oral examination, by deposition or by affidavit.
+(g) Witness.
+A “witness” is a person whose testimony under oath or affirmation is offered as evidence for any purpose, whether by oral examination, deposition, or affidavit.